gerwin3/openh264/README.md

 ## Contribute

-This repo is a stripped down version of the original OpenH264 repository:

-* The console application has been removed.
-* All testing code has been removed.
-Testing is not part of this package.
-* All build stuff has been replaced with Zig.

-In practice this means that only the `codec` directory remains, since it contains the sources.

 It should work on most platforms and architectures, but has only been tested on Linux x86_64.
 If anything is broken or missing please inspect `build.zig` and update accordingly.
 Use the original Meson build files as reference.